-Green Power Switch® gives Valley businesses and residents a way to support technologies such as solar, wind and biomass.
-For as little as an additional $4 a month, customers of participating local power companies can purchase blocks of electricity generated by cleaner, renewable sources.
+Green Power Switch® gives Valley businesses and residents a way to support technologies such as solar, wind, and biomass.
+For as little as an additional $4 a month, customers of participating local power companies can purchase blocks of electricity generated by the cleaner, renewable sources.
 This electricity is then added to the region’s total power mix, offsetting the need to use other sources of energy that aren’t as clean and require finite resources.
-GPS is a good option for homeowners who cannot install solar on their home but want to help the environment.
+GPS is a good option for homeowners who cannot install solar on their homes but want to help the environment.

 We’re also working with local power companies through our Distributed Solar Solutions program to bring community solar to the Valley.
 Community solar can take many different forms, but the general idea is for multiple community partners to share in the cost of installing a larger, centrally located solar system.
 Community solar is a great option for people who want to do their part to help the environment but can’t install their own system either because of the cost or where they live.

 These options are part of a broader effort to maximize the value of solar for the 9 million customers that our local power companies serve.
 They will help us keep electric rates affordable and allow us to focus on larger solar projects that can power hundreds of homes versus a single household or business.